hugorbarbosa/cpp-coding-style-guide/README.md

 ## Comments and documentation

-### Comments usage

-Comments are important to state intent more clearly to the reader.
-It should contain details to help understanding some code, but don't comment what can be easily extracted from the code.
-While comments are very important, the best code is self-documenting.

 ### Comment style

 Comment using either the `//` or `/* */` syntax, as long as consistency is maintained: